drewyh/ambient/README.rst

 - Solar conditions (including design day calculations)
 - Psychrometrics of moist air

-Simulations can be read from, and written to, JSON format for persistence.
+Simulations can be read from, and written to, JSON format.

 Installation
 ------------